-Professor Sinkovitz is a rather patriotic fellow, and was working on his revolutionary cryogenic power-granting process in order to give the country a new weapon against the Red Menace.
+Professor Sinkovitz is a rather patriotic fellow, and was working on his revolutionary cryogenic power-granting process to give the country a new weapon against the Red Menace.
 Of course, his own gullibility has caused him to be duped by villains on various occasions, who invariably utilize his power against heroes that irk their ire - and the Professor hasn't learned his lesson yet, either.

 Real Name: Professor Sinkovitz (first name is either Eric or Will)

 Occupation: researcher, adventurer

 Legal Status: American citizen with no known criminal record, legally deceased

 Hair: light brown

 Other Distinguishing Characteristics: none